-Free language courses at the Institute in an intimate classroom setting with native-speaking professors
+Free language courses at the Institute in an intimate classroom setting with native-speaking professors (based on term/class enrollment)

 Opportunities to discuss career paths with experts in government, academia, and non-profit and private sectors through Intern Development Seminars